scaife-viewer/scaife-viewer.org/standoff_toc.md

 Q2: what does it mean for the CTS URN to point to something higher than a passage?
 (In particular if the TOC is being accessed in a widget in the reader)

+Other potential expansions on the structure:

+* keywords
+* scope (see below)

+Both of these help with discovering of appropriate TOCs.

 ## Data Format

 We should establish a data format for importing and (potentially) exporting the TOCs.